alexandertrefz/essence/packages/website/diagnostics.md

 ### `undecided-type-arguments`

-A Case of a generic Choice was constructed through its Choice's name — `Holder#Bare`, `Holder#Full({ value = 1 })` — where nothing says which `Holder` it is.
+A Case of a generic Choice was constructed where nothing says which `Holder` it
+is: through its Choice's name — `Holder#Bare`, `Holder#Full({ value = 1 })` — or
+as the bare sigil of a unit Case, `#Bare`, which carries no payload to be read under either.
 A Choice's Type Parameters are APPLIED, never inferred: the payload is checked against the instantiation, it does not pick one.
-So either the surrounding position decides, the way it does for the bare `#Bare` form — `constant left: Holder<Integer> = Holder#Bare` — or the construction applies them itself, `Holder<Integer>#Bare`.
-A Choice with no Type Parameters at all is never asked: `Ordering#Equal` is legal anywhere.
+So either the surrounding position decides — an annotation, a declared return Type, or the Parameter the construction is passed to, `constant left: Holder<Integer> = Holder#Bare` — or the construction applies them itself, `Holder<Integer>#Bare`.
+A Choice with no Type Parameters at all is never asked: `Ordering#Equal` is legal anywhere, and so is the bare `#Equal`.

+The bare form CARRYING a payload is the one that decides for itself — `#Full({
+value = 1 })` is a `Holder<Integer>` because its payload is one — which is what
+a Function literal with no written return Type answers with, and what the standard library's folds are written on.

 A Parameter Type that mentions the CALL's own Type Parameters decides nothing either, because nothing has decided them: `take(Holder#Full(1))` against